 Where Does Your Water Come From?

-- Rain and snow falls in drainage areas called watersheds up in the mountains of the North Shore and Coquitlam.
+Metro Vancouver Water District: Rain and snow falls in drainage areas called watersheds up in the mountains of the North Shore and Coquitlam.
 This water supply is pristine, natural and protected.
 The watersheds are protected from urban development, closed to public access and managed as natural assets of the highest importance to the region we live in.
-Three watersheds provide drinking water for the Lower Mainland; Capilano and Seymour Watersheds on the North Shore, and Coquitlam Watershed in Coquitlam.
-These watersheds supply drinking water for nearly 2.5 million residents from these sources.
-50% of the water consumed in Langley Township is supplied by the Greater Vancouver Regional District drawn from the Coquitlam Watershed.
-Residents of the City of Langley consume water that is drawn from the Coquitlam Reservoir.
+50% of the water consumed in the Township of Langley is supplied by the Metro Vancouver Regional District drawn from the Coquitlam Watershed.

 Water Conservation Tips

 The average BC resident uses about 465 L of water per day!
 Well above the national average of 329 L per day.
 That’s the equivalent of about 118 4 L milk jugs per day!
 It’s time we challenge ourselves to conserve this precious resource.
 To find out how to reduce water use, both inside and outside the home click here.